 (c) evaluates how Professional Standards and Codes of Ethics and Conduct guide the complex work of educators in contemporary educational settings and contribute to ongoing professional learning that improves outcomes for all learners.
-You will be expected to include references to course readings to support this annotation.
+You will be expected to include references to the required text and course readings to support this annotation.